shailen2501/distributed-kv/README.md

 This should start a webserver on port 8000, Luanch browser at http://127.0.0.1:8000

 Go to http://127.0.0.1:8000 and explore the endpoints and expirment with few key and values

+## 2-datapartion
+the folder implement data partitioning into multiple logical store on the same machine.
+In later chapters, I'll create a vesrion where stores reside on seperate machines (possibly simulate it with docker)

+Consistent hashing technique is used to distribute keys across nodes without rehashing everything when nodes are added or removed as opposed to normal hashing.